 Recent observations :

 Anecdotal evidence would indicate that the immigration of Europeans and Americans who principally looked for a low living costs country has peaked already some years ago because Uruguay today simply is no cheap country anymore.

-Financially better off foreigners, attracted by the more charming ones of Uruguay’s aspects, not least the reverse seasons to North, still keep coming and applying for legal residency.
+Financially better off foreigners, attracted by the more charming ones of Uruguay’s aspects, not least the reverse seasons to the northern hemisphere, still keep coming and applying for legal residency.

 at the height of european immigration in the late 19th century Uruguay had its own Ellis Island: The Isla de Flores, off shore Montevideo, today being in ruins.
 It can be seen from the Montevideo/Carrasco shore on the horizone.

 Disclaimer : Site content reflects the personal understanding of the matter by the author.